Quasianalyticity, uncertainty, and integral transforms on higher grassmannians: Overview

-It might not be immediately obvious that properly supported examples exist at all.
+It might not be immediately obvious that properly supported functions in the image of $\Cos$ exist at all.
 Some simple examples of smooth functions $h$ for which $\Supp \Cos (h)$ is a proper subset of arbitrarily small measure can be constructed by exploiting the fact that any $\SO(n-1)$-invariant function is in the image of the cosine transform, which follows from \cite{alesker_bernstein}.
-Less trivial examples can be constructed out of certain $\OO(p,q)$-invariant convex valuations, using descriptions obtained in \cite{alesker_faifman_lorentz, bernig_faifman_opq}.
+More examples can be constructed out of certain $\OO(p,q)$-invariant convex valuations, using descriptions obtained in \cite{alesker_faifman_lorentz, bernig_faifman_opq}.
 For more details on these examples, see section \ref{sec:discussion}.
 In all of them, the support is not contractible.